 The pancreatic cancer survival rate continues to improve as research leads to new and better ways to diagnose and treat the condition.
 However, when discussing the survival rate, it’s important to remember that it is nothing more than a statistic.
 Every patient is unique and every cancer is different.
 A statistic can only describe what happened retrospectively in a very large group – it does not take into account the advances in cancer care that are being made every single day, nor can it predict the outcome in any individual situation.
 In fact, some patients live much longer than the amount of time that would be anticipated based on the survival rate alone.

-Of course, a pancreatic cancer patient might be interested in learning as much as he or she can about the condition, including its survival rate.
+Of course, a patient might be interested in learning as much as he or she can about the condition, including its pancreatic cancer survival rate.
 The following points hold true regarding the prognosis for pancreatic cancer:

 - An early and accurate diagnosis and prompt, appropriate treatment can improve a patient’s outlook.

 - Patients who undergo surgery tend to experience better outcomes than patients who are treated nonsurgically.